Missions

 Curious about plans for future mission projects?
 Want to get more involved?
 Attend our Missions Committee meetings on the 2nd Tuesday of each month at 7:30 p.m.
 Contact Teresa Schwartz at larachliath@gmail.com for a Zoom invite.

-Other ways to get involved
+get involved

 Food drives, furniture moving, and more